Understanding Granny Flat Financing Options

 HomeStyle Renovation Loan

-The HomeStyle Renovation Loan is a mortgage option offered by Fannie Mae that allows homeowners to finance the cost of both the purchase and renovation of a property, including granny flats.
+The HomeStyle Renovation Loan is a mortgage option offered by Fannie Mae that allows homeowners to finance the purchase and renovation of a property, including granny flats.
 This loan program provides a single loan with a fixed interest rate, making it easier to manage the financing of the granny flat construction.
 However, it’s important to note that specific eligibility requirements must be met, and the loan is subject to appraisal and underwriting processes.

 Cash-Out Refinance

 A cash-out refinance involves refinancing an existing mortgage and borrowing additional funds against the equity in the property.
 Homeowners can use the cash-out funds to finance the construction of a granny flat.
 This option allows homeowners to take advantage of potentially lower interest rates and consolidate their debt into a single mortgage.
-However, it’s crucial to carefully consider the long-term financial implications and ensure that the new mortgage terms are favorable.
+However, it’s crucial to carefully consider the long-term financial implications and ensure that the new mortgage terms are favourable.

 Considering Individual Needs and Circumstances